neerajsingh0101/blog/_posts/2010-11-23-mime-type-resolution-in-rails.md

 Remember the order in which browser wants document is

     xml
     html
     plain
     anything

-Since no respond_to block was provided rails has no way to find what is the order in which user wants document to be send.
+Since no respond_to block was provided rails has no way to find what is the order in which user wants document to be sent.
 So rails will obey whatever HTTP_ACCEPT says.
 And rails will try to see if there is a _users.xml.builder_ file.
 If a file is found then rails will render that one.

 ##More twists with Ajax request##

-When an AJAX request is made the Safari, Firefox and Chrome send only one item in HTTP_ACCEPT and that is */*.
+When an AJAX request is made the Safari, Firefox and Chrome send only one item in HTTP_ACCEPT and that is \*/\*.
 So if you are making an AJAX request then HTTP_ACCEPT for these three browsers will look like

-    Chrome: \*/\*
+    Chrome: */*
-    Firefox: \*/\*
+    Firefox: */*
-    Safari: \*/\*
+    Safari: */*

 and if your respond_to block looks like this